Music theory involves knowing the various elements involved in the making of music, be it rhythm, melody, harmony, dynamics etc.

 Some of the common chord progressions that are used in musical pieces/songs:

 II – V – I

 There are several good books on music theory out there.
 Here are the best music theory books.

 Beginner Music Theory involves learning the notes, a bit of chords, and knowing about time signatures.
 This is what you should know to be able to start playing simple songs.
 There is nothing to feel overwhelmed about!
 Once you have covered these topics, you are ready to move ahead.

 Go in for small wins initially.
 Practice the beginner lessons and play simple songs; it will give you lots of confidence.

-Do you prefer to learn from books?
-Here is a list of recommended books!
+Here is a list of recommended music theory books!

 Music Theory – Go Beyond The Basics

 Though these are the important topics, you can choose to learn much more in piano music theory.